-Last year the Cavaliers matched a pair of records set a year earlier, tying the school with 20 wins and reaching the round of 16 of the NCAA Tournament.
+In 2011-12, the Cavaliers matched a pair of records set a year earlier, tying the school with 20 wins and reaching the round of 16 of the NCAA Tournament.
 The team was ranked a school record No. 6 nationally during the season and the team had two NCAA Singles Championship participants for the second consecutive year.

 In Porco's first season at Virginia, the Cavaliers went 14-10 and finished the year ranked No. 23.
 It was the first year-end top 25 ranking for the program since 1993.
 The year was highlighted by several benchmark wins.
 The first came when Virginia topped No. 19 TCU 4-3 for the team's first top-20 win in three years.
 A week later, a 5-2 win over No. 10 Duke marked the first victory over a top-10 opponent in school history.
 A win at No. 17 Wake Forest followed, but the biggest win of the season came in final home match of the year.
 The Cavaliers upset No. 6 Miami, the eventual NCAA runner-up.
 Virginia ended the season with a 6-5 ACC record, setting a new record for conference wins in a year.
-The Cavaliers received the first bid to the NCAA Tournament in three years and advanced to the second round with a 4-3 win over Alabama in the opening round.
+The Cavaliers received their first bid to the NCAA Tournament in three years and advanced to the second round with a 4-3 win over Alabama in the opening round.

 In recent years Porco has also been the coach of the women's USTA Summer Collegiate Team.
 The squad, comprised of recent All-Americans, is an elite training program for top American collegiate players.
 Porco led the group as they competed in USTA Pro Circuit events.

 Prior to taking over the program at Auburn, Porco was an assistant women's tennis coach at Miami for five seasons.
-While at Miami, the Hurricanes won four Big East titles and appeared in three NCAA Championships.
+While at Miami, the Hurricanes won four Big East titles and appeared in three NCAA championships.
 From 1991-92, Porco was the head coach of the women's tennis program at his alma mater, Florida International, and had a 21-15 record in two seasons.